GavinSchalliol/qdice/README.md

 * anything else you can think of!

 ## What are these files?
-* `dicegen.sh`: This is the script that concatenates the `list*` files and assigns each of them a diceware roll.
+* `dicegen.sh`: This is the script that concatenates the `list*` files and generates a file `diceware_wordlist.txt`, which contains the mapping of words to diceware rolls.
 Largely adapted from [here][https://gist.github.com/zxjinn/4463806] by @zxjinn.

 * `list*`: These are the word lists used to generate the diceware wordlist, split into smaller sublists for easier editing.

 * `wordlist.txt`: The original wordlist.
 Probably doesn't need to be here, actually.

+* `diceware_wordlist.txt`: Once you've run `dicegen.sh`, this file contains your diceware wordlist!